pdf-raku/PDF-API6/README.md

 Accessor | Code | Description | Default
 -------- | ------ | ----------- | -------
 AlphaSource | AIS | A flag specifying whether the current soft mask and alpha constant parameters are interpreted as shape values or opacity values.
 This flag also governs the interpretation of the SMask entry | false |
-BlackGeneration | BG2 | A function that calculates the level of the black colour component to use when converting RGB colours to CMYK
+BlackGenerationFunction | BG2 | A function that calculates the level of the black colour component to use when converting RGB colours to CMYK
 BlendMode | BM | The current blend mode to be used in the transparent imaging model |
 Flatness | FT | The precision with which curves are rendered on the output device.
 The value of this parameter gives the maximum error tolerance, measured in output device pixels; smaller numbers give smoother curves at the expense of more computation | 1.0
 Halftone dictionary | HT |  A halftone screen for gray and colour rendering